HRAFNYX/DF3D/README.md

     - [ ] TEXTURE.455 (female breton)
     - [ ] TEXTURE.456 (female breton) WIP

-- [ ] TEXTURE.399 (Guard) – low priority; separate mod for enemy NPCs is needed
+- [ ] TEXTURE.399 (Guard)

 #### FEATURES: ####
 - [x] Animator controller with a script controlling animations
-- [ ] Move NPCs in more than 4 directions
-- [ ] Rotate prefab with given velocity when changing direction + turn animation (>45 degrees)
+- [ ] Rotate NPC model with given velocity when changing walk direction
-- [ ] Turn head animation when close to the player (<45 degrees)
+- [ ] On approach to NPC turn head animation in PC direction (<60 degrees)
+- [ ] On approach to NPC turn body animation in PC direction (>60 degrees)
 - [ ] Death animation and corpse model (possibly lootable)
-- [ ] Run away behaviour afer player kills non aggressive NPC
 - [ ] Separate heads corresponding to NPC portraits
+- [ ] Run away behaviour afer PC kills non aggressive NPC
+- [ ] NPCs walk in more than 4 directions
+- [ ] Walk patterns in towns

 #### LONGTERM PLANS: ####
 - [ ] New shaders and illumination settings for better rendering
-- [ ] More texture variants for clothing
+- [ ] Texture variants for clothing
-- [ ] Female variant for guards.
 - [ ] Race and gender guard variants for different regions.
 - [ ] Separate mod for enemy NPCs
 - [ ] Separate mod for first person hands and weapons
-- [ ] Add high elves, wood elves, dark elves, khajiits and argonians
 - [ ] Separate mod for static NPC models
+- [ ] Add high elves, wood elves, dark elves, argonians and khajiiti (ohmes-raht)